Uniform Reliability of Self-Join-Free Conjunctive Queries: Introduction

-\myparagraph{Organization.} We give preliminaries in Section~\ref{sec:prelim}.
-In Section~\ref{sec:result}, we formally state the studied problem and main result, that is, the dichotomy on the complexity of uniform reliability for CQs without self-joins.
-We prove this result in Sections~\ref{sec:reduction}--\ref{sec:invertible}.
-We discuss a generalization to arbitrary uniform probabilities in Section~\ref{sec:uniform}, and conclude in Section~\ref{sec:conc}.
+\paragraph*{Organization.} We give preliminaries in Section~\ref{sec:prelim}.
+In Section~\ref{sec:result}, we formally state the studied problems and main results, that is, the dichotomy on the complexity of uniform reliability, and more generally weighted uniform reliability, for CQs without self-joins.
+We prove this result in Sections~\ref{sec:reduction1}--\ref{sec:invertible}.
+We discuss a generalization that allows for deterministic relations in Section~\ref{sec:deterministic}, and conclude in Section~\ref{sec:conc}.